MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/segoe-ui-symbol-font.md

 <FontIcon FontFamily="Segoe MDL2 Assets" Glyph="&#xE700;"/>
 ```

-You can also use the static resource `SymbolThemeFontFamily` to access **Segoe MDL2 Assets**, instead of specifying the font by name.
+You can also use the static resource `SymbolThemeFontFamily` to access **Segoe MDL2 Assets**, instead of specifying the font by name:
 ```xaml
 <FontIcon FontFamily="{StaticResource SymbolThemeFontFamily}" Glyph="&#xE700;"/>
 ```